Related Articles

 Understanding Custom vs Off-the-Shelf Software

-Software developed specifically for your organization by an in-house team or software development company.
+Software developed specifically for your organization.
 Built from the ground up to match your exact requirements, workflows, and business logic.

 Commercial Off-The-Shelf software designed for mass-market use.
-Pre-built, standardized solutions that serve general business needs across many companies and industries.
+Pre-built, standardized solutions that serve general business needs.

 Cost Category Custom Software Off-the-Shelf

-• Ongoing costs: Off-the-shelf subscriptions grow with user count; custom maintenance stays relatively flat
+• Ongoing costs: Off-the-shelf subscriptions grow with user count; custom stays flat

-• Integration tax: Connecting off-the-shelf to existing systems can cost $20K-100K vs. custom built-in integration
+• Integration tax: Connecting off-the-shelf can cost $20K-100K vs. built-in custom integration

-• Price increases: SaaS vendors raise prices 5-15% annually; custom software costs are predictable
+• Price increases: SaaS vendors raise prices 5-15% annually; custom is predictable

 • Perfect Fit: Designed exactly for your workflows and requirements